Control Access to Objects

 Object Permissions for the Recruiting App

 As an example, let’s explore how you might configure object-level access in the Recruiting app.
+(Note that since this is an example, you won't see this app in your org!)
 The app has four main types of users: hiring managers, recruiters, interviewers, and standard employees.
 What kinds of access to objects does each type of user need?Hiring Managers

 Ben, a hiring manager, should be able to access the recruiting records related to his open positions, but shouldn't have access to other recruiting records (unless they're owned by other hiring managers who report to him).
 Also, there are certain sensitive fields that he has no need to see, like the social security number field.
 Let’s consider the permissions Ben needs for each of the key custom objects in the app.